What Animals Eat Cockroaches?

 It is nice to know that humans are not the only creatures that are anti-cockroach.
 While we don’t prey on them for food so much as we try to get rid of them altogether, there are animals that eat them.
 Though it is no question that roaches are one of the most disliked creatures on the planet, they actually make up a significant part of the diet of many other small animals and even some insects.

-The Natural Predators of Roaches
+Cockroaches Natural Predators

 Despite what you might think, cockroaches do have their benefits, after all.
 They are a good source of protein and nutrients for the many amphibians, insects and reptiles that have a taste for them.
 Here are some of the animals that feed on roaches on a regular basis: